SystemsApproach/sdn/access.rst

 There are three observations to make about these two network technologies before we get to the question of how to apply SDN principles.
 The first is the distinction between the "access network" and the "IP gateway".
-Broadly defined, Fiber-to-the-Home corresponds to both the PON and the BNG, and similarly, the 5G Cellular Mobile Network is implemented by a combination of the RAN and the Mobile Core.
-This chapter focuses on how to apply SDN to the PON and RAN, but we have already seen (albeit briefly in Section 7.4) how SDN can be applied to the BNG and Mobile Core: Both are just enhanced IP routers that can be implemented as extensions to the P4 program running in the switching fabric.
+For example, Fiber-to-the-Home corresponds to both the PON and the BNG, and similarly, the 5G Cellular Mobile Network is implemented by a combination of the RAN and the Mobile Core.
+This chapter focuses on how to apply SDN to the PON and RAN, but as we have already seen (briefly) in Section 7.4, SDN can also be applied to the BNG and Mobile Core.
+Both are just enhanced IP routers, with the new features implemented as extensions to the P4 program running in the switching fabric.
 We return to this topic in the last section, where we describe these extensions in more detail.

 Second, because the PON is passive, there is no opportunity for software control *inside* the network.
 Applying SDN to PON involves